 Treatment for gestational diabetes

-If you have been diagnosed with gestational diabetes, the chances of having problems during your pregnancy can be reduced by keeping your glucose levels in the target range.
-This can be done by:
+If you have gestational diabetes, you can reduce the risk of problems during your pregnancy by keeping your blood sugar (glucose) levels in the ideal range.
+Ways to do this include:

 - eating a healthy diet